Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_05_sw_pipelining_wrapUp.md

       ![](images/module_01/lab_05_idct/hwRunNoSwPipeLine.PNG)

-  In next section, we will try to comprehend this waveform and will perform host side code optimization to improve performance.
+  In next section, we will try to comprehend this waveform and also perform host side code optimization to improve performance.

 ## Application Performance Analysis